University City vs Clairemont for San Diego Downsizers 2026: Which Neighborhood Offers Best Condos Under $1M with Low HOAs Before Spring Market Surge

 You have the best shot before mid-spring when inventory starts rising but buyer competition has not peaked.
 With average discounts near 6% below original list reported recently, you can negotiate credits now that might be harder to get once April activity intensifies.

-If you want the best chance at a sub-$1M condo with low monthly dues before spring demand heats up, you should focus on Clairemont first for lower HOAs and larger floor plans, then compare University City for walkability, transit, and quick access to services.
+If you want the best chance at a sub-$1M condo with low monthly dues before spring demand heats up, focus on Clairemont first for lower HOAs and larger floor plans, then compare University City for walkability, transit, and quick access to services.
 Your smartest path is to define must-haves, precheck HOA reserves, and write a clean offer while inventory is building and competition is manageable.
 Whether you buy in University City or Clairemont, or you expand your search to Mission Valley and Bay Park, the same decision rules apply.
 You will make the right move by prioritizing total monthly cost, accessibility, and building health over flashy amenities.

 If you’re ready to explore your options for downsizing into a condo under $1M in San Diego or nearby communities, Scott Cheng at Scott Cheng San Diego Realtor can walk you through the specifics for your situation.